Hindi Kita Malilimutan

-Hindi Kita Malilimutan (I Won't Forget You) is a 1993 Filipino film written and directed by Jose Javier Reyes and stars Aga Muhlach and Carmina Villaroel.
+Hindi Kita Malilimutan (I Won't Forget You) is a 1993 Filipino film written and directed by Jose Javier Reyes and stars Aga Muhlach and Carmina Villarroel.
 It tells the story of an unusual relationship between a brother and a sister.
 Rowena, an ambitious lass influenced by her peers is disgraced by her brother's illiteracy.
 A harmonious relationship is suddenly ruined.